第 6 章 Map

 fill = ...

-),map =`map data`
+map =`map data`

 x=`map data`$long, y=`map data`$lat

-to ensure that no boundary points are right on the border of the plot.
+expand_limitsto ensure that no boundary points are right on the border of the plot.

 6.2.2.1 WDI example